-3D-ARCH is a series of international workshops which started in 2005 in Venice and move throughout the years to Zurich (2007), Trento (2009, 2011, 2013) and Avila (2015), organized as an ISPRS and CIPA event.
+3D-ARCH is a series of international workshops which started in 2005 in Venice and move throughout the years to Zurich (2007), Trento (2009, 2011, 2013), Avila (2015) and and Napflio (2017), organized as an ISPRS and CIPA event.

 |Andreas Georgopoulos - Laboratory of Photogrammetry - NTUA, Athens, Greece|

 |Diego Gonzalez-Aguilera - Dept. of Cartography and Land - University of Salamanca, Spain|

 |Thomas Kersten - Photogrammetry and Laser Scanning Lab - HafenCity University Hamburg, Germany|